-Security Assessment and Emergency Plan Reviews are performed by a DPS officer from our Community Policing Unit and our Emergency Management Coordinator, who will evaluate the physical security, emergency precaution information, and environmental considerations that may affect the safety of a particular building (e.g., exterior lighting, trees/bushes).
-In addition, DPS will review departmental and building emergency plans and procedures in preparation for and response to the threats of a natural disaster (hurricane, earthquake, tsunami, flooding) or potential public health incident (viral outbreak, pandemic).
+Security assessment and emergency plan reviews are performed by a DPS officer from our Crime Prevention Unit and our Emergency Management Coordinator, who will evaluate the physical security, emergency precaution information, and environmental considerations that may affect the safety of a particular building (e.g., exterior lighting, trees/bushes).
+In addition, DPS will review departmental and building emergency plans and procedures in preparation for and response to the threats of a natural disaster (e.g., hurricane, earthquake, tsunami, flooding) or potential public health incident (viral outbreak, pandemic).
 DPS will interview a few members of each department to discuss general safety procedures in the office.
 The whole process is relatively quick and easy for each participating department or building.

-To request a Site Assessment & Emergency Plan Review for your department or building, contact our Community Policing Unit at firstname.lastname@example.org.
+To request a Site Assessment or Emergency Plan Review for your department or building, contact our Crime Prevention Unit at firstname.lastname@example.org.